Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Results of numerical simulations

-We model high-$Re_f$ turbulent flows using the kinematic simulation (KS) model~\citep{Fung:92}, representing the large range of scales in the flow by the superposition of a few Fourier modes, with a distribution of wavenumber amplitude in $k$-space, as explained in~\citep{Ducasse:10}.
-Figures~\ref{fig:R06} and \ref{fig:R10} display the results of our simulations of this model.
-Shown is the orientation distribution, respectively for $R \approx 0.6$ and $R \approx 10$, for prolate spheroids ($\beta = 5$), panels a, and for oblate spheroids ($\beta = 0.02$), panels b.
-Results for a range of Stokes numbers $St = \tau_p/\tau_K$ are shown, where $\tau_K$ is the Kolmogorov time scale.
-Tables~\ref{table:R06} and \ref{table:R10} list the parameters used in our simulations.
-We defined the settling numbers $F=g\tau_K/U_0$ and $w_0 = W_s/U_0$.
-The flow Reynolds number, $Re_f$, is estimated as the ratio between the largest and the smallest length scales, respectively $L$ and $\eta$: $L/\eta = Re_f^{3/4}$.
-The particle Reynolds number, $Re_p$, is defined as $W_s \tilde{a}/\nu$.
+We investigate turbulent flows a cubic box with periodic boundary conditions in all directions.
+Our pseudo-spectral (de-alised) code, see e.g. \citep{Jucha:18}, is fully de-aliased.
+We used a grid resolution $N^3=128^3$, corresponding to a Reynolds number based on the Taylor microscale $R_\lambda=40$.
+An external force acts on low-wavenumber modes to ensure a constant injection rate of energy, $\varepsilon=100\; cm^2.s^{-3}$, and reach stationary homogeneous and isotropic turbulence.
+The kinematic viscosity $\nu=0.15\; cm^2.s^{-1}$ has been adjusted to get a satisfying grid resolution $k_{max}\eta\sim 3.4$, where $k_{max}$ is the highest wave number and $\eta=(\nu^3/\varepsilon)^{1/4}$ is the Kolmogorov scale.

-As expected, for $R = 0.6$, or smaller (data not shown), the distribution of angles is almost uniform: the deviations from a strictly uniform PDF are at most of the order $\lesssim 10\%$, and in fact diminish with $R$, or alternatively with $W_s/U_0$.
+Figures~\ref{fig:allR} and \ref{fig:R10} display the results of our simulations.
+Shown is the distribution of $n_z$, the projection on the vertical axis of the unit vector aligned with the particle symmetry axis (see Fig. \ref{fig_def_nz}).
+In 3D flows, such a distribution would be uniform if the spheroids were randomly oriented.
+The distribution of $n_z$ is first shown in Fig.~\ref{fig:allR} for different values of $\mathscr{R}$, for prolate spheroids ($\beta = 5$), panel a, and for oblate spheroids ($\beta = 0.02$), panel b.
+These results were obtained for a constant value of the Stokes number $St = \tau_p/\tau_K$, where $\tau_K$ is the Kolmogorov time scale.

-When $w_0=W_s/U_0$ becomes of order unity, the parameter $R$ becomes larger than $1$ ($R \approx 10$ in our case).
-This implies that the fluid-inertia torque dominates the angular dynamics.
-The orientation distributions in this regime are shown in Fig.~\ref{fig:R10}a for prolate spheroids, and in Fig.~\ref{fig:R10}b for oblate spheroids.
-For prolate particles the distribution peaks at $n_z \approx 0$, where $\mathbf{n}\perp\mathbf{g}$.
+As expected, Fig. \ref{fig:allR} shows that for $\mathscr{R}\lesssim 1$ the distribution of angles is almost uniform.
+When the parameter $\mathscr{R}$ becomes larger than $1$, the fluid-inertia torque dominates the angular dynamics.
+For prolate particles (Fig.~\ref{fig:allR}(a)) the distribution peaks at $n_z \approx 0$, where $\mathbf{n}\perp\mathbf{g}$.
 This corresponds to particles settling with their long side first.
-For oblate spheroids, on the other hand, the distributions peak at $n_z = \pm 1$.
+For oblate spheroids, on the other hand (Fig.~\ref{fig:allR}(b)), the distributions peak at $n_z = \pm 1$.
 This corresponds to disks settling with their broad sides first.
-For increasing values of $R$ (not shown here), the distributions of $n_z$ become more and more peaked around $n_z=0$ for prolate spheroids, and $n_z=\pm 1$ for oblate particles.
+For increasing values of $\mathscr{R}$ (not shown here), the distributions of $n_z$ become more and more peaked around $n_z=0$ for prolate spheroids, and $n_z=\pm 1$ for oblate particles.